 Dubbed CyanogenMod 10 build Alpha 0.05.1, however, works fine, but there are still some kinks to work out.
 Everything works fine from sound, hardware video acceleration, touchscreen to WiFi, but there seems to be a lil bug with mic.
 Additionally, the battery doesn’t last as long as it could, and the tablet unexpected reboots from time to time.

-The build reportedly works on the 8GB and 16GB models [sold for latest build of CM10 from the xda-developers forum and flash it using your custom recovery.
+If you want to give it a spin you can download the latest build of CM10 from the xda-developers forum and flash it using your custom recovery.
 Make sure your device is rooted already with ClockworkMod or TWRP custom recovery installed.

 If your device is not rooted and still runs B&N’s custom version of Android, you can follow xda-developer forum member Indirect’s method for rooting the tablet and installing ClockworkMod Recovery.